-The leatherback is the largest, deepest diving, and most migratory and wide ranging of all sea turtles.
+The leatherback is the largest, deepest diving, and most migratory and wide-ranging of all sea turtles.
 An adult can reach up to 8 ft in length and 500-2000 pounds.
-The skin is predominantly black with pale spotting; including a notable pink spot on the dorsal surface of the head in adults.
-The paddlelike clawless limbs are black with white margins and pale spotting.
-It is the only sea turtle without a hard bony shell, instead, its top shell consists of leathery, oil-saturated connective tissue overlaying loosely interlocking dermal bones.
-Although there are no reports of leatherback turtles nesting in the Mariana Archipelago, they are known to occur in both CNMI and Guam.
+The skin is predominantly black with pale spotting, including a notable pink spot on the dorsal surface of the head in adults.
+The paddle-like, clawless limbs are black with white margins and pale spotting.
+The leatherback is the only sea turtle without a hard bony shell.
+Instead, its top shell consists of leathery, oil-saturated connective tissue overlaying loosely interlocking dermal bones.
+Although there are no reports of leatherback turtles nesting in the Mariana Archipelago, they are known to occur in both the CNMI and Guam.

-Loggerhead Sea Turtle (Caretta caretta)
+Loggerhead Sea Turtle (Caretta caretta) North Pacific Ocean DPS

-Loggerhead turtles are so named because of their very large heads, which support powerful jaws and enable them to feed on hard-shelled prey.
-Although the only known nesting areas for loggerheads in the North Pacific are found in southern Japan, loggerheads are famed for their vast migrations between foraging areas and nesting beaches.
-Guam and the CNMI are identified as being within the species' overall range.
-Also, the westward flowing current of the North Pacific Subtropical Gyre system, which late juvenile stage loggerheads use when returning to the western Pacific, passes through the Marianas region.115
+Loggerhead turtles have large heads that support powerful jaws and enable them to feed on hard-shelled prey.
+Although the only known nesting areas in the North Pacific are found in Japan, loggerheads are famed for vast migrations between foraging areas and nesting beaches.
+Guam and the CNMI are within the species' overall range.
+The westward-flowing current of the North Pacific Subtropical Gyre system, which late juvenile stage loggerheads use when returning to the Western Pacific, passes through the Marianas region.44 The North Pacific Ocean DPS of the loggerhead sea turtle was listed as endangered in 2011.
+NOAA initiated a five-year review in 2016, which underwent peer review and is based on the best available data through March 2020 and found no change to the listing status of the DPS was warranted.